gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-This API helps to get bulk asset jobs data associated to a particular company.
+Helps to retrieve bulk asset jobs data associated to a particular company.

 *Returned Response:*